Refusing to accept an agreed surveyor

 Agreed Surveyor- refusal to accept an agreed surveyor may be judged unreasonable.

 Once notice has been served and a dispute arises or is deemed to have arisen, section 10(1) of the Party Wall etc Act 1996 states

 (a) both parties shall concur in the appointment of one surveyor (in this section referred to as an “agreed surveyor”); or

 (b) each party shall appoint a surveyor and the two surveyors so appointed shall forthwith select a third surveyor (all of whom in this section referred to as the “three

-Invariably the building owner proposing the work has already lined up a surveyor to act in the event of a dispute and that surveyor may well have served notice on the building owner’s behalf.
+Invariably the building owner proposing the work has already lined up a surveyor to act in the event of a dispute and that surveyor may well have served notice on behalf of the building owner.
 If the adjoining owner is not going to consent to the notice, the next best option for the building owner is that the adjoining owner will accept the surveyor they have already chosen as the “agreed surveyor”.

 Obviously, the main reasoning behind this is cost.
 If one surveyor can act, then it theoretically reduces the building owner’s party wall costs by 50%.
 But what if the adjoining owner refuses to agree to use an agreed surveyor?

 Up until recently, surveyors would advise that the option to use an agreed surveyor or not was essentially down to the adjoining owner; the Act does not make it mandatory to use an agreed surveyor.
 Much to the despair of building owners, the cost of two surveyors can sometimes be more than the work they intend to carry out.

 However, a recent appeal to a party wall award has cast some doubt on if it is reasonable for an adjoining owner to insist they use a separate surveyor.